 The airport is open 24/7, although many of its facilities only run during regular office hours.
 Most international flights arrive late at night, between 8:00 and 11:00 p.m.
 (GMT -5) and hence this turns out to be the busiest time for transiting through customs and immigration.

 Whether you are in transit or if Lima is your final destination, the airport offers facilities typical of a large international airport, including a handful of good restaurants and shops to make your stay comfortable.
-There are also a couple of business lounges usually available for frequent flyers and some of them are accessible to everyone upon paying a fee.
-Sumaq VIP was voted Lounge of the Year 2009 and 2010 by Priority Pass.
+The numerous bathrooms throughout the airport are comfortable, clean, and family-friendly.
+There are also a couple of business lounges available for frequent flyers, and some of them are accessible to everyone upon paying a fee.

-The Ramada group built a comfortable hotel right outside the arrival gate.
-The Costa del Sol Ramada – offers standard rooms and suites as well as a 24-hour restaurant featuring local delicacies, spa, sauna, indoor pool, and ample meeting rooms.
-This hotel is ideal if you are arriving late at night and are leaving early next morning, without enough time to commute to Miraflores or other districs.
+The Costa del Sol is a lovely 4 star hotel that offers standard rooms and suites as well as a 24-hour restaurant featuring local delicacies, spa, sauna, indoor pool, and ample meeting rooms.
+This hotel is ideal if you are arriving late at night and are leaving early next morning, without enough time to commute to Miraflores or other districts.
 You are likely to find your stay a bit noisy, but the hotel does everything to guarantee a pleasant overnight if you keep in mind you are in fact staying at an airport.

 It should generally not take you more than 1 hour to leave the airport, from the time your plane lands to when you exit customs.
 However, on occasion, several flights land around the same time that can result in delays.
 This, partnered with insufficient customs staff and delays in the luggage pickup area, may result in it taking you as long as 2 hours to move through all the checkpoints from the plane until finding your transfer.